Updated March 2022

 Moving to completely digital delivery no doubt reduces the overheads of MM too and helps to keep the cost of the maps down.

 OK, enough talking, let’s get started with MM.
-You can download the application for Windows 10, macOS, Android devices or iOS (iPhone/iPad) devices from this location.
-If you are using Windows 7 or 8 then download the Windows 10 version, it will still work.
+You can download the application for Windows, macOS, Android devices or iOS (iPhone/iPad) devices from this location.
+If you are using Windows 7 or 8 then download the latest Windows version, it will still work.
+Since January 2022 I’ve been running MM on Windows 11 without any issues.

-For Windows 10, once the downloaded has completed, run the installer and follow the wizard.
+For Windows, once the download has completed, run the installer and follow the wizard.
 For macOS do whatever you need to do to install (I’m not a Mac user!) and installation on mobile devices is handled by the App Store or Play Store, depending on your device type.

 For Windows users, the default installation puts the application files in the default ‘Program Files’ folder, typically on your C: Drive.
 Don’t worry about disk space at this point; the program is quite small.
 It’s the maps that take up all the room and you can store them wherever you like.